expfactory/expfactory/docs/pages/1-generate.md

                       tower-of-london
 ```

+**sql**
+For labs that wish to deploy the container on a server, you are encouraged to use a more substantial database, such as a traditional relational database like sql.
+To use sql, you need to specify the database type for the Dockerfile, and then you will need to...

+#TODO: how to specify username and password?

 **MySQL/Postgres/Mongo/Other**
-For labs that wish to deploy the container on a server, you are encouraged to use a more substantial database.
 We haven't yet developed this, and if you are interested, please [file an issue](https://github.com/expfactory/expfactory).

 For any of the above, if you generate a Dockerfile and then change your mind, you can easily edit the Dockerfile instead of re-generating with the builder.
 In fact, this applies to make **any changes** to the Dockerfile.
 You can clone your own repos not in the library, add different images, or change the templates.

+## Identifiers

 **studyid**
 The Experiment Factory will generate a new unique ID for each participant with some study idenitifier prefix.
 The default is `expfactory`, meaning that my participants will be given identifiers `expfactory/0` through `expfactory/n`, and for a filesystem database, it will produce output files according to that schema: